Limit the digits after the period for dollar amounts and percentages to 2 digit. I'm getting things like "17.4837% gain, which is ridiculou

 -

-Lyle Leimkuhler commented
+Lyle Leimkuhler

 I agree with all comments so far.
 No one gets paid (or pays) in fractional cents, so anything shown beyond 2 decimals is worthless.